 Thank you for visiting BRC's Volunteer Services page, and for considering BRC as your choice for volunteerism.
 Click here to register to volunteer.

-- Learn more about small group volunteer opportunities.
+- Learn more about volunteer opportunities for small groups.

-- Learn more about large group volunteer opportunities.
+- Learn more about volunteer opportunities for large groups.

 Frequently Asked Questions

 What kind of volunteer positions are available at BRC?
 Volunteer positions vary widely, from teaching ballroom dancing, to painting hallways, teaching English as a second language or assisting our staff during meal service.
 Take a look at the brief descriptions below.
 We're confident you will find something that fits your interest and availability.

 Can my group of friends, work colleagues or neighbors volunteer together?Absolutely!
 A number of our programs can put small groups of volunteers to work; the actual job, however, depends on the size, the time of day and area of interest.
 We encourage you to contact us for further information.
 We would also love to conduct onsite volunteer orientations or setting up an information table on your own premises.
 Just give us a call and we can discuss it.

 I'm pretty limited in my availability because I work during the day.
 Is there anything I can do at night or on weekends?
 Rest assured, we understand the pressures a job can bring and we are very aware of limited time and availability.
 Because most of our programs are 24-hour operations, we do need help in the evenings and weekends.
 Take a look at our volunteer needs.
 You'll probably find something that fits your schedule.